Best Things to Do in Lowell MA: Factory-Made For Fun Infotainment

 Lobby Groton Inn MA

-STAY: Until the new Athenian boutique hotel opens, we recommend you stay 15 miles away at the brand new Groton Inn in Groton MA.
+STAY: We recommend you stay 15 miles away at the brand new Groton Inn in Groton MA.

 Combine this Industrial Revolution getaway with two that zero in on the American Revolutionary War – both within a 20 minute drive.
 Lexington MA and Concord MA